 Is it worth it to write a letter with a house offer?

-People who have written these letters, when appropriate and when allowable, say they have been effective in swaying a seller in their favor — sellers during the home-buying process want to know that their home was a standout from the rest of the market, and they enjoy picturing how the home will look in the years to come after they have moved.
+People who have written these letters, when appropriate and when allowable, say they have been effective in swaying a seller in their favor.
+Sellers want to know that their home was a standout from the rest of the market, and they enjoy picturing how the home will look in the years to come after they have moved.
 One real estate agent shared a story about a home offer letter to a seller that included two special words at the end: Semper Fi.
 Both buyer and seller were Marines, so this Latin phrase meaning Always Faithful — the motto of every Marine — were words that were meaningful and connected them on a real and personal level.

 |Pro Tip: Once you sign that sales agreement (congrats!), things start moving very quickly.
 Instead of waiting until the last minute (and stressing out), start preparing for your move early.
 Packing nonessentials away and making a game plan for your move goes a long way to saving headaches.
 A tool like a PODS portable moving and storage container can help, too.
 PODS will deliver your container right to your driveway, so you can pack and load on your own schedule.
 When you’re ready to get all moved in, PODS will deliver your container right to your new home.
 If you have questions or want to learn more, check out the PODS Blog for more tips.|